will-hart/latex-timelineCV/README.md

 The \timelineseparator command just adds some white space between timeline items.
 It is optional.

 This is provided as public domain (with no warranty), so use, change, modify however you wish.
-If you find or add something particularly cool, feel free to  push some changes at https://github.com/mecharius/latex-timelineCV
+If you find or add something particularly cool, feel free to request some changes or report an issue at https://github.com/will-hart/latex-timelineCV